 It’s really all the same,

 That no one’s happy and nobody’s to blame.

 And the moral to this story is old.

 A bad choice was never resolved.”

-I apologize for any mistakes with my dates or names I may have mixed up; 29 years ago . . . some things slip away.
-Another footnote, my Uncle Rick passed away a three or four years back.
-He was in his early 40′s.
+I apologize for any mistakes with my dates or names I may have mixed up; 30+ years ago . . . some things slip away.
+Another footnote, my Uncle Rick passed away eight to ten years back.
+He was in his early 40’s.
 Some may remember him for his scene in the Randy Newman video “I Love LA.”
 He and some other punks were jumping up, and down in front of Vinyl Fetish.